cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Entity Details
 --------------
-Clicking on a name in the search results list will take you to details for a particular entity.
+Clicking on a name in the search results list will take you to details for a particular entityType.
 Details are provided on three separate tabs: *Metadata*, *Lineage*, and *Audit Log*.

 **Metadata**

-The *Metadata* tab provides lists of the *System Tags*, *User Tags*, *Schema*, *User Properties*, and *System Properties* that were found for the entity.
-The values shown will vary depending on the type of entity and each individual entity.
+The *Metadata* tab provides lists of the *System Tags*, *User Tags*, *Schema*, *User Properties*, and *System Properties* that were found for the entityType.
+The values shown will vary depending on the type of entityType and each individual entityType.
 For instance, a stream may have a schema attached, and if so, it will be displayed.

 .. figure:: /_images/tracker-metadata.png